EWTN Classics: The Prayer of Lady Macbeth: How the Contraceptive Mentality Has Neutered Religious Life

 Church, my continued association with the Church can never be more

-profound than a
+profound than aaestheticism.
+I can

 only pretend to let myself be taught by the Church the way I